ethangutk/RaytracingProgram/README.md

 <br><br>
 ### 🎨 Textures
 Textures are pretty simple.
 Put an image on an object.
-For objects like a plane or a single side of a cube, it becomes pretty easy to do.
+It becomes pretty easy for objects like a plane or a single side of a cube.
 The challenge comes when you map the object onto a 3D surface.
 The example used in my screenshots is mapping an American flag onto a cylinder's side.
 This wraps the flag around the cylinder, similar to how you would do with a can of soup.
-Next, there had to be some computations involving mapping the size of the image in pixel to [0, 1].
+Next, there had to be some computations involving mapping the size of the image in pixels to [0, 1].
 Once that mapping computation is complete, it’s pretty simple to find what color that pixel needs based on the image map, lighting, etc.

 <br><br>
 ### 🌫 Transparency